Infrastructure as Code

 Terraform modules are reusable containers.
 Technically, any collection of Terraform configuration files in a folder is a module because a module is simply a collection of related.tf and/or.tf.json files are maintained together in a directory.
 The term “child module” is frequently used to describe a module that has been called by another module.

-Terraform has the capability to load modules from a private or public registry.
+Terraform can load modules from a private or public registry.
 The Terraform Registry is a good illustration of a public registry.
 It includes products created by the Terraform community members, third-party providers, and HashiCorp.
+Moreover, Module Blocks dictate how to pronounce or call a child module from a parent module, encompassing essential syntax elements including, the utilization of meta-arguments, such as for_each.

 Terraform supports the following kinds of variables or named values: